yigolden/TiffLibrary/Documentation/supported-tiff-features.md

 ## Pixel Formats

 The following pixel formats are supported by the decoder and the encoder.
-The encoder and the encoder can accept buffers of these types and automatically convert from and to the photometric interpretations used in the TIFF files.
+The decoder and the encoder can accept buffers of these types and automatically convert from and to the photometric interpretations used in the TIFF files.
 These types resides in TiffLibrary.PixelFormats namespace.

 * TiffGray8
 * TiffGray16